openshift/enhancements/enhancements/network/core-network-policies.md

     - Apply a default-deny rule to all cluster namespaces
     - Disable our policies in a KCS

+### Removing a deprecated feature

+If the feature is deprecated, then we will need to strip the labels we added and remove the code.
+The policies developed for the namespaces should remain.

 ## Upgrade / Downgrade Strategy

 #### Upgrades:

 1. The new API server will roll out and will start labeling namespaces